What is male infertility?

 Diagnosing male infertility

-Before you undergo fertility testing or treatment, you must have a consultation with our fertility specialists.
-We understand that starting a family can be exciting, but it can also impact your emotional well-being.
+Before you undergo fertility testing or treatment, you must have a consultation with a fertility specialist.
+We understand that starting a family can be exciting, but it can also impact your emotional wellbeing.
 A consultation helps you prepare for this new stage in your life and gives you the opportunity to ask any questions you may have.
 We will ask you questions about your medical history and the difficulties you have been experiencing with conceiving.

 Whether you’re struggling to conceive or want to understand your fertility potential, a fertility health screening can give you timely reassurance and empower you to make an informed and appropriate fertility planning decision.

-Seeing a specialist that has your best interest at heart, gives you the reassurance to make the best fertility planning decision, and allows you to map out a plan of action once you have the results of your fertility test.
+Seeing a specialist who has your best interest at heart gives you the reassurance to make the best fertility planning decision.
+It also allows you to map out a plan of action once you have the results of your fertility test.

 Male infertility treatment

-Fertility counselling and coaching is a key part of all our fertility services.
+Fertility counselling is a key part of all our fertility services.
 Our experienced team of counsellors provide the emotional support throughout your fertility journey.

 Each person is unique and we understand that providing a personalised treatment can make all the difference.
 That’s why we offer you a wide range of fertility treatment options